wolsson3/CX_4242_Project/README.txt

 2. Under the Destinations dropdown, enter your starting location (such as "Atlanta, GA"), desired destinations separated by a semicolon (such as "Savannah, GA; Jacksonville, FL"), must-go destinations (if we must see Savannah, enter "Savannah, GA"), and preferred site categories ("amusement_park, movie_theater, spa, zoo").

 3. Under the Car Details dropdown, enter the make, model, and year of the vehicle.
-For this demo, select 2015 BMW i8.
+For this demo, select 1985 Ferrari 308.

 4. For Additional Trip Options, leave all blank for this demo except for Distance Off Route For Stops.
 Leave this at the default 3 miles.
 Click Calculate Route.